logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_monitoring/feature_monitoring_advanced.md

 ### From Python client

-You can easily enable and disable a specific feature monitoring configuration using the Python object.
+You can easily enable or disable a specific feature monitoring configuration using the Python object.

 === "Python"